How to Grow Succulents

 All succulents need lightweight, well-draining soil.
-Improve the planting area by mixing one part Miracle-Gro® Garden Soil for Cactus, Palm & Citrus with one part native soil.
+Improve the planting area by mixing one part Miracle-Gro® Cactus, Palm & Succulent Potting Mix 0.07-0.03-0.05 8.8 L with one part native soil.
 This will improve the soil density and add nutrition to give succulent plants a boost.

 Some succulent varieties can be slow growers, while others (like sedum groundcovers) grow and spread more quickly.
 Check the plant tag for spacing requirements when planting.
 Plant each succulent so the top of the root ball is level with the existing soil.
 Water lightly after plotting succulents so that the soil is about as damp as a wrung out sponge.
 (Looking for potting ideas?
 Check out Upcycled Container Ideas for Succulents.)
 Follow the same steps when replanting succulents because they've outgrown their containers.